KhachichiMehdi/End-to-End-Image-Denoising-Pipeline-Development-Optimization-and-Deployment/README.md

 5. **Modularity and Maintainability**:
    - Structure the pipeline into modular components for data preprocessing, training, evaluation, and deployment.
 6. **Logging** :
-   - onitor the flow of your program.
+   - Monitor the flow of the program.
    - Capture key events, warnings, and errors.
    - Debug efficiently without relying on print statements.
    - Persist logs to files for long-term analysis.
-7.
 ---

 ## **Pipeline Overview**

-1. ** Data Ingestion and  Preparation**:
+1. **Data Ingestion and  Preparation**:
    - Load, clean, and preprocess noisy and clean image datasets.

 2. **Model Training**: